-Stevens Johnson syndrome is thought to be triggered by preceding viral infection or more commonly medication use (e.g. NSAIDs, antibiotics, anticonvulsants).
-Skin and mucosal surface (e.g. gastrointestinal, genital, conjunctival) with blistering and shedding is characteristic 1-3.
+Stevens-Johnson syndrome is thought to be triggered by preceding viral infection or more commonly medication use (e.g. NSAIDs, antibiotics, anticonvulsants).
+Skin and mucosal surface (e.g. gastrointestinal, genital, conjunctival) with blistering and shedding are characteristic 1-3.

 - 1. Gerull R, Nelle M, Schaible T. Toxic epidermal necrolysis and Stevens-Johnson syndrome: a review.
 Crit.
 Care Med.
 2011;39 (6): 1521-32. doi:10.1097/CCM.0b013e31821201ed - Pubmed citation

 - 2. Worswick S, Cotliar J. Stevens-Johnson syndrome and toxic epidermal necrolysis: a review of treatment options.
 Dermatol Ther.
 2011;24 (2): 207-18. doi:10.1111/j.1529-8019.2011.01396.x - Pubmed citation

 - 3. Harr T, French LE.
 Toxic epidermal necrolysis and Stevens-Johnson syndrome.
 Orphanet J Rare Dis.5 (1): 39. doi:10.1186/1750-1172-5-39 - Free text at pubmed - Pubmed citation